“It’s not scary”, said the woman who helped me get into the mat/sleeping bag as the woman in front of me shrieked her way down.

 You then queue up and there’s an expectant chatter while you wait, punctuated every minute or so by someone screaming their way down the slide.
 It’s pretty much how I imagine a labour ward to be.

-You get a helmet, or sorts which will make you look like Ron Weasley off to play Quidditch, plus arm protectors if you are so absorbed with remembering to wear trousers that you forget to wear long sleeves.
-(I forgot this too).
+You get a helmet (Not sure you need one of these on a labour ward) which will make you look like Ron Weasley off to play Quidditch, plus arm protectors if you are so absorbed with forgetting to wear trousers that you forget to wear long sleeves.
+(I might need help with getting dressed).

 You inch to the top of the slide, and there’s a screen showing happy people emerge at the bottom of the chute (I said it was like a labour ward, didn’t I?).
 But for now, you have to prepare yourself for the descent.
 You get into what looks like the tray leading up to the airport luggage scanner where the staff unfurl a mat that has a pocket for your feet.
 You grab the handles, scooch into position and then get pushed!

 I congratulated myself on not screaming, but the speed is immense and as I whizzed and careered round corners in and out of the dark, I did let out some involuntary squeals.
 It’s over in just 34 seconds, but it’s such an adrenaline ride.
 I’ll be back soon, but sadly for a very excited small son, you need to be 8 years old to ride.